-- Concrete pad must be allowed to cure for a minimum of 28 days prior to anchoring of bin. - Holes must be cleaned by using a wire brush and air to blow out dust.
+- Concrete pad must be allowed to cure for a minimum of 28 days prior to anchoring of bin. - Unless otherwise noted by anchor bolt manufacturer, holes must be cleaned by using a wire brush and air to blow out dust.
 Cleaning holes will minimize slippage after wedge/epoxy anchor is set. - Nuts on anchor bolts must be tightened to manufacturer's specifications to withstand uplift.